spark-jobserver/spark-jobserver/README.md

   POST /contexts/my-new-context?spark.proxy.user=<user-to-impersonate>

-However, whenever the flag `shiro.use-as-proxy-user` is set to `on` (and authentication is `on`) then this parameter is ignored and the name of the authenticated is *always* used as the value of the `spark.proxy.user` parameter when creating contexts.
+However, whenever the flag `shiro.use-as-proxy-user` is set to `on` (and authentication is `on`) then this parameter is ignored and the name of the authenticated user is *always* used as the value of the `spark.proxy.user` parameter when creating contexts.

 To pass settings directly to the sparkConf that do not use the "spark." prefix "as-is", use the "passthrough" section.